upday/upday.github.io/_posts/blog/2016-09-13-code-reviews.md

 Feedback should be stated like this: _At some point we decided to approach things like this like that because we were convinced that's better because of reason X and Y. Don't you agree?
 Shall we re-evaluate?_

-Usually the matter is settled now.
+Usually the matter then resolves itself.
 The author will probably accept the suggestion because the reviewer acted in a consulting role and took the author seriously by asking for his opinion.

 The author will likely feel not so pained by the rule, and decide to follow it.
 If not, a healthy discussion arises that might change something for the better for the whole team.